AlexsLemonade/OpenScPCA-analysis/docs/technical-setup/install-a-git-client.md

     Along the way, you may be prompted `Do you want to continue [Y/n]?`.
     When you see this prompt, hit enter (or "Y") to continue with the installation.

-All set!
-Moving forward, you can now launch GitKraken by typing `gitkraken` in the Ubuntu terminal.
+Now that you have installed GitKraken, you can open it by typing `gitkraken` in the Ubuntu terminal.

+The final step is to set up GitKraken on your machine by [directly signing in with your GitHub account](https://help.gitkraken.com/gitkraken-client/github-gitkraken-client/#sign-in-with-github).
+This will automatically provide you with the credentials you need to interact with GitHub without further setup.

 You can also refer to the [GitKraken website](https://help.gitkraken.com/gitkraken-client/windows-subsystem-for-linux) for additional considerations for using GitKraken with WSL2.